 It can be a pain to be constantly clean up after a shedding pet.
 While you love your furry friends, their hair and dandruff can quickly pile up and get caught in fibers or under furniture.
 Luckily, a robot vacuum can help take some weight off your shoulders by automating the cleaning process.
 It can independently travel around your home and pick up pet hair so you can spend more time with your cats or dogs.
 A robot vacuum can be helpful if you're in the middle of seasonal shedding, as you can program it to clean a room several times a day if needed.

 We've tested more than 35 robot vacuum cleaners, and below are our recommendations of the best vacuums for pet hair to buy.
 These recommendations are based not only on their pet-hair cleaning performance on different surfaces but also on their design and price.
-For more, look at our lists of the best vacuums for pet hair, the best robot vacuums, and the best vacuums for high-pile carpet.
+For more, look at our lists of the best vacuums for pet hair, the best robot vacuums, the best robotic vacuums for hardwood floors, and the best handheld vacuums for pet hair.

 The best robot vacuum for cleaning up pet hair on bare floors that we've tested is the Roborock S6.
 It delivers exceptional performance on bare floors, cleaning pet hair without issue.
 It's also equipped with a HEPA filter to help trap allergens as you clean, which is good if your pet sheds heavily.